DevExpress/devextreme-documentation/concepts/05 UI Components/Accordion/05 Accessibility/10 Accessibility Standards Compliance.md

     <tr>
         <td>-</td>
         <td>2.4.3 Focus Order (Level A)</td>
-        <td>Accordion has unexpected navigation order if there are interactive elements within the content.</td>
+        <td>Accordion has an unexpected navigation order if there are interactive elements within the content.</td>
     </tr>
     <tr>
         <td>-</td>